newscoop/newscoop-docs/api/tutorial.rst

        &redirect_uri=http%3A%2F%2Fmyapp.example.com%2F
        &response_type=token

-2. Log in to the Newscoop window you are redirected to, and click the `Allow Access` button to authenticate your client web application for one hour.
+2. Log in to the Newscoop window you are redirected to, and click the "Allow Access" button to authenticate your client web application for one hour.
 You are redirected to the URI you specified in the request, with the following extra parameters:

-        `access_token`
+        ``access_token``
                 The authentication token to use in your client application requests.

-                For example: `N2M4OTgxMTM2YWJiMzZmZWNkYTJkZDZlZmY2ZTBiNmUyOTMyZWNlMzNjNDM3NjMzMmU3MWI2OGI4MGM0ODhjNg`.
+                For example: ``N2M4OTgxMTM2YWJiMzZmZWNkYTJkZDZlZmY2ZTBiNmUyOTMyZWNlMzNjNDM3NjMzMmU3MWI2OGI4MGM0ODhjNg``.

-        `expires_in`
+        ```expires_in``
                 Number of seconds before the authentication token expires.
 After that you need to request a new one, or refresh the old one.
-Example `2592000`.
+Example ``2592000``.

-        `token_type`
+        ``token_type``
-                Token type according to the `OAUTH 2.0 Authorization Framework <http://tools.ietf.org/html/rfc6749#section-7.1>`_. `bearer`
+                Token type according to the `OAUTH 2.0 Authorization Framework <http://tools.ietf.org/html/rfc6749#section-7.1>`_.
+Must be the string ``bearer``.

-        `refresh_token`
+        ``refresh_token``
                 Extend the validity of your authentication token for another hour `by refreshing <http://tools.ietf.org/html/rfc6749#page-47>`_.

-                For example: `NzRlY2E2ODY4MTNhNWVhOTdkMjU2NzgxMWQxOGQ0NzIyYzZmMDYxZGFhYTEwNTkyNWJlNTlmNzg3ZGY4MzAzNA`.
+                For example: ``NzRlY2E2ODY4MTNhNWVhOTdkMjU2NzgxMWQxOGQ0NzIyYzZmMDYxZGFhYTEwNTkyNWJlNTlmNzg3ZGY4MzAzNA``.

    A full response looks like this::